 Being magnetic for top talent, including people with disabilities: Bank of America has staffing teammates dedicated to disability hiring, who partner with external disability organizations to help get referrals into the company’s pipeline.
-The bank partners with national agencies and local community-based organizations to provide people with disabilities equal access to employment opportunities.
-This extends to disabled veterans and partnerships with organizations like the Department of Defense’s Hiring our Heroes, Vocational Rehabilitation, and Goodwill Industries.
+In 2019, Bank of America launched a neurodiversity hiring program, in partnership with Neurodiversity in the Workplace.
+As part of the program, neurodivergent candidates participate in a skill-based hiring screening that gives them an opportunity to directly demonstrate role-related competencies.
+The bank also partners with national agencies and local community-based organizations to provide people with disabilities equal access to employment opportunities.
+This extends to disabled veterans and partnerships with organizations including the Department of Defense’s Hiring our Heroes, Vocational Rehabilitation and Goodwill Industries.

 We promote accessible banking through a variety of tools and services, including accessible facilities, auxiliary aids and services at no charge.
 Talking ATMs deliver private spoken instructions through a headset that plugs into an audio jack to help customers complete their transactions.
-Currently, there are more than 16,000 talking ATMs.
+Currently, there are nearly 15,000 talking ATMs.

 The bank also offers ADA-compliant banking services through its iPhone mobile app, online banking chat and sales.
-As part of a continued investment in its financial center and ATM network to better serve the needs of all clients, Bank of America has introduced new ADA Specialty Centers in Brockton, MA, and Washington, D.C., with plans to open another in San Francisco, CA in 2021.
-The sites were specifically chosen for their proximity to schools for the blind and deaf, as well as VA hospitals.
-The Centers offer a customized experience that will further benefit individuals with disabilities and will be staffed by highly-trained teammates, many of whom self-identify as having a disability, and will feature tailored capabilities including braille Better Money Habits®, hearing induction loops and American Sign Language-trained employees.
+Also, as part of a continued investment in its financial center and ATM network to better serve the needs of all clients, Bank of America has introduced new ADA Specialty Centers in Brockton, MA, Washington, D.C., and San Francisco, CA. The sites were specifically chosen for their proximity to schools for the blind and deaf, as well as Veteran Affairs hospitals.
+The Centers feature many tailored capabilities, some include Better Money Habits®, hearing induction loops and American Sign Language-trained employees.

 Our financial advisors who are certified in Special Needs Planning provide integrated solutions for the entire household and help address issues that may be unique to families of individuals with disabilities.